Isle Of Man / Ellan Vannin - BBC News

 - 8 May 2018

+Kneen wins Superbike race at Tandragee

-Sport Kneen wins Superbike race at Tandragee
+Isle of Man rider Dan Kneen wins thrilling Superbike race at the Tandragee 100 motorcycling meeting.

 - 5 May 2018